Artiprocher/sd-webui-fastblend/README.md

 # FastBlend Extension for Stable-Diffusion-Webui
-This is an extension of [Stable-Diffusion-Webui]([AUTOMATIC1111/stable-diffusion-webui: Stable Diffusion web UI (github.com)](https://github.com/AUTOMATIC1111/stable-diffusion-webui)).
+This is an extension of [Stable-Diffusion-Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 You can use this extension to make your video smooth!
 Let's say goodbye to flicker.

 ## Installation